Gal-E/ID1545/docs/README.md

  <img src="images/Child in a wheelchair 2.jpg" style="border: none;box-shadow: none; margin-bottom: 25px;"/>
         <br>
   <h4 class="secondary">Goals:</h4>
-The goal of the product is to teach kids the basic wheelchair activities in a fun and playfull manner.
-A secondary goal is to use the data collected to learn about the way kids adapt to wheelchairs, the speed in which they learn and the level of difficulty of the different activities. <span class="highlight">The goal of the prototype is to test the usability of the product.
-Both the web interface and the physical experience.
-We aim to learn if this product can create value to its target audience, and make to learning process more enjoyable</span>
+The goal of the product is to teach kids basic wheelchair activities in a fun and playful manner.
+A secondary goal is to use the data collected to learn more about how kids adapt to using wheelchairs, the speed at which they learn and the level of difficulty of different activities. <span class="highlight">The goal of this prototype is to test the usability of both the web interface, and the physical product and experience.
+Our aim is to learn whether this product can create value for its target audience and whether it can make the learning process more enjoyable.</span>
 <br><br>

 <ul>